Combo (mechanical + coil-fired) plungers¶

 Also, if you have a two-stage drain (like a System 11 machine), you’d add this to the second device (the one that feeds the plunger).

-Next you need to add a tag to your plunger lane ball device called
+Next you need to your plunger lane ball device

-To do that, add the tags section to your new plunger ball device, like this:
+To do that, add your new plunger ball device as

 9. Tag your playfield switches¶